Endorsement criteria (application forms) have been developed for the following types of wounds centres:

 A reviewer appointed by EWMA reads/views the completed application form and available documentation with the objective to evaluate whether the described facilities, structures and services offered meet the endorsement requirements defined by EWMA.

-In case the reviewer find that some requirements are not met, or he/she has questions about the replies provided by the responsible contact in the wound centre, the centre may receive some follow up questions that should be answered, or a request to change certain facilities, procedures or services.
+In case the reviewer finds that some requirements are not met, or he/she has questions about the replies provided by the responsible contact in the wound centre, the centre may receive some follow up questions that should be answered, or a request to change certain facilities, procedures or services.
 In case changes are demanded, an updated application form must be developed for evaluation.

 Telephone meetings may be arranged during which the contact person appointed by the centre has an opportunity to further explain the conditions described in the application.